 Emergency tooth pain from nerve infection

-Dental infections most commonly occur when cavities develop in a tooth that make their way to the dental pulp.
-Bacteria lives in the cavity and when a cavity progresses to the pulp it infects the nerve and blood vessels which is a super highway to the bone that surrounds the tooth.
-When the infection extends beyond the pulp of the tooth it will start to live off of the bone.
+Dental infections most commonly occur when cavities develop in a tooth that makes their way to the dental pulp.
+Bacteria live in the cavity and when a cavity progresses to the pulp it infects the nerve and blood vessels which is a superhighway to the bone that surrounds the tooth.
+When the infection extends beyond the nerve of the tooth it will start to live off of the bone.
 It will progress and build up pressure which makes a tooth hurt when biting down on.
 If this continues it will bore a hole in the bone and eventually making its way to the soft tissue.
 The gum tissue will swell out at this point and if it continues may make its way down the neck or even into the brain if it is an upper tooth.
 As the bone loss progresses it is easier to see on a dental x-ray.
-In the early stages of an infection it may not show up on an x-ray.
+In the early stages of an infection, it may not show up on an x-ray.

 Emergency tooth and gum pain from bone loss around the tooth

 If there is bone loss around a tooth and it becomes infected it may not be painful until it is too late and needs to be extracted.
-Gum disease can be sever but it is misleading because the bone loss around a tooth is not painful and many people ignore the signs of these types of infections.
+Periodontal disease is also known as Gum disease can be severe but it is misleading because the bone loss around a tooth is not painful as much as an infection from inside of the tooth and many people ignore the signs of these types of infections.
 If your teeth are loose, you have bad breath or your gums bleed when brushing you probably have periodontal disease.
 Prevention is the best way to avoid the silent disease which could lead to tooth loss.